 ABOUT THEORY OF CHANGE

-A Theory of Change (ToC) is a powerful tool that helps in planning plan how to create change, assess their effectiveness, and communicate to stakeholders.
+A Theory of Change (ToC) is a powerful tool that helps in planning how to create change, assess their effectiveness, and communicate to stakeholders.
 It is normally depicted as a map, or a journey, linking the activities of a programme, intervention or organisation to the short-term, medium-term and long-term outcomes experienced by stakeholders.
 It is a living diagram and narrative that should be updated as the work of the organisation changes.

 Using qualitative approaches to gain an intimate understanding of how an intervention impacts lives leads to better quantitative analysis and modelling .
 Before you collect data on outcomes, you need to make sure you are measuring the appropriate outcomes.